walkswiththebear/ConsecutiveSequences/README.md

 MCS-specifications.
 The result type is bigInt.
 See the documentation of the function `getNewSelectionCondition` for details on how the client-supplied selection condition needs to be written.

-The total number of MCS-specifications by lengths and counts is large: it approximately equals `numElements`<sup>`numElements`</sup>` / numElements!`.
+The total number of MCS-specifications by lengths and counts tends to be large.
+This function begins to encounter performance problems for values of `numElements` around 100.
 Therefore, the client-supplied selection condition offers ways to cut down on the number of MCS-specifications that this function presents for selection.
 See the documentation of the function `getNewSelectionCondition` for details.